oneall/ios-sdk/README.md

 ![Header Search Paths](https://raw.githubusercontent.com/oneall/ios-sdk/master/screenshots/install_header_search_path.png)

 ### Link the Library
  Now, go into “Build Phases”, expand the “Link Binary With Libraries” section and click “+” in this section.
- Add the `libOneAll.a` from the top of the list:
+ The add the `libOneAll.a` from the top of the list:

 ![Link Library](https://raw.githubusercontent.com/oneall/ios-sdk/master/screenshots/install_build_phases.png)